Use the buttons below to increase or decrease the text size:

 Check out Dubai Aquarium and Underwater Zoo

-Mubarak bin Hamad bin Mubarak Al Manea Al Oqaili, born in Saudi Arabia in 1875, is considered one of Dubai's most masterful poets.
-He was known for his Nabataean poetry, which dates back to an ancient Arab people who inhabited northern Arabia and the Southern Levant.
-Venture into the virtual museum, housed in his former residence where he spent much of his life writing.
-You can explore a collection of original poems and documents, valuable possessions and see exemplary Arabian architecture and design from 1923.
+Born in Saudi Arabia in 1865, Mubarak bin Hamad bin Mubarak Al Manea Al Oqaili is considered one of Dubai's most masterful poets.
+He's renowned for his Nabataean poetry, which dates back to an ancient Arab people who inhabited Northern Arabia and the Southern Levant.
+Venture into the virtual museum, housed in his former residence, to explore a collection of original poems, documents and valuable possessions, while also taking in architectural details of the traditional Arabian house, which was built in 1923.

 Check out Museum of the Poet Al Oqaili